risonakamo/courier-sync/design/mirror diff states design.md

 - ~~status icon~~

 # more changes
+- match padding on header size/modified text, check paddings on other things to see if they should share
+- highlight the problem in modified error state
+- open folder/closed folder icon

+# more changes 2
 - arrows showing the direction of change
-- highlight the problem in modified error state
-- open folder/closed folder
+    - maybe not? not really enough space??